OpenHistoricalMap/ohm-deploy/images/DEVELOPMENT.md

 Based on the above instructions, you will have a blank local database without any user accounts.
 If you try to make a user account, you'll be unable to complete the process because it needs to send an email but the local server isn't configured to do that.

-Instead, proxy to the staging database to more easily test login, editing, etc. Do the following:
+Instead, proxy to the staging database to more easily test login, editing, etc. You must have an account on the OHM AWS account to do this.

+Do the following:

 1. Inside the container, set this ENV variable:
 `POSTGRES_HOST=host.docker.internal`